tiepvupsu/tabml/README.md

 - Parameters are specified in a config file as a config file.
 This config file is automatically saved into an experiment folder after each training for the reproducibility purpose.

-- TabML is integreated with [MLflow](https://mlflow.org/) which allows users to keep track all model parameters and metrics.

 - Support multiple ML packages for tabular data:
   - [x] [LightGBM](https://lightgbm.readthedocs.io/en/latest/)
   - [x] [XGBoost](https://xgboost.readthedocs.io/en/latest/)